Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 "National governing body" means a group of persons who adopt rules and formulate policy on behalf of a national firearm sporting organization.

-(2) a person who voluntarily receives mental health
+(2) a person who voluntarily or involuntarily

 "Person with a developmental disability" means a person with a disability which is attributable to any other condition which results in impairment similar to that caused by an intellectual disability and which requires services similar to those required by persons with intellectual disabilities.
 The disability must originate before the age of 18